SAP-archive/cloud-apis-virtual-event/exercises/02/readme.md

 **Client Credentials**

 One can almost see this as the other side of the coin to the Authorization Code grant type, in that the attainment of an access token is still the key goal, but this time the flow is outside the context of any human.
 In other words, this is where the Client (the script or program that is to make calls to the APIs) is acting on its own behalf, rather than on behalf of any Resource Owner (think of it as if the Client in this case is also the Resource Owner).
+In this flow, the Client provides its own credentials in the form of a so called "client ID" and "client secret" pair of values.

 This is a very common grant type used for access to SAP Cloud Platform APIs, especially for automated and "headless" activities.